mtceballos/SIRENAdoc/SIRENAcommandline.rst

 .. option::  hduPRECALWN=<yes|no>

-	Add or not the PRECALWN HDU in the library file (only used in calibration run).
+	Add or not the *PRECALWN* HDU in the library file (only used in calibration run).

 	Default: *no*

 .. option::  hduPRCLOFWM=<yes|no>

-	Add or not the PRECLOFWM HDU in the library file (only used in calibration run).
+	Add or not the *PRCLOFWM* HDU in the library file (only used in calibration run).

 	Default: *no*